 From the last of its kind, to the first: it’s no secret (well, not any more) that Goto provides a concentrated dose of Christian culture thanks to its past as shelter for the persecuted faithful, and the quaintly beautiful Imochiura Church on Fukue’s Western coast even houses the earliest Japanese Lourdes grotto.
 While you’re in the area, don’t miss the stark beauty of the Osezaki Lighthouse — once, before Okinawa rejoined the nation, Japan’s most westerly beacon — and the cliffs against which it guards.

 Now that the history’s out of the way, it’s time to get down to business with some serious beach time.
 Takahama is top of most tourists’ lists, and its white sands and crystal waters are undeniably worth the visit.
 For a quieter but no less magnificent marine experience, however, try Kojushi.
-Sparsely occupied even in the height of summer, this bay not only offers hours of fun in the sun but also the chance to watch the production of one of Goto’s famous exports, sea salt — created by boiling seawater on copper pans atop ferocious coal fires.
-The hut next door sells ice cream on weekly flavor rotation, perfect for cooling down after a hard day’s sunbathing.
+Sparsely occupied even in the height of summer, this bay not only offers great coastal views but also the chance to watch the production of one of Goto’s famous exports, sea salt — created by boiling seawater on copper pans atop ferocious coal fires.
+The hut next door sells ice cream on weekly flavor rotation.

-For the more adventurous traveller, Goto boasts some of the best diving spots in Japan: Goto Diving Lagoon is staffed by a mix of native English and Japanese speakers, whose friendliness and professional competency will have you at ease in the water no matter your skill level.
-Be sure to reserve early in summer.
+For the more adventurous traveler, Goto boasts some of the best diving spots in Japan: Goto Diving Lagoon is staffed by a mix of native English and Japanese speakers, whose friendliness and professional competency will have you at ease in the water no matter your skill level.
+Be sure to reserve early if you’re going in the summer as it can be busy.

 If talk of octopus has you hungry, you’re in luck: Goto is a slice of paradise for those who enjoy the lighter side of Japanese cuisine.
 And if you’re thinking it’s all sashimi and nigiri out here, think again: Goto draws foodies from across Japan for its succulent grass-fed beef and its udon, which has a highly-prized soft, yet firm texture thanks to the tsubaki oil applied to the noodles during their manufacture.
 (The oil does wonders for skin and hair, too; pick some up at the airport or ferry terminal).